kyralq/DataScienceToolbox-Project1/README.md

 ## Requirements

-Requirements for the R files are given within each script.
+Requirements for the Rmd files are given within each script.

 Requirements for each python file is given in individual requirements.txt files:
 * `XGBoost-requirments.txt`